jason-ash/jtash/src/posts/20231113-using-chatgpt.md

 "Timeless" questions are those questions that appear over and over in the training data, and there is some level of consensus or stability around the topic.
+ChatGPT is usually very good at answering these timeless questions.

 On the other hand, "topical" subjects are those that appear briefly in the training data, might be highly contextual, and then quickly fade away.

 I have found that Google is the right place to go for topical subjects, especially if they are related to recent events.
 ChatGPT generally is not aware